hamidnpc/Neloura/README.md

 - **Admin mode does not disable or change the periodic cleanup**.
 It only enables the *manual* “erase uploads” endpoint (`/admin/erase-uploads`) so you can trigger an immediate cleanup.
 - **Do not store anything you want to keep long-term in `files/uploads/`**, since it may be removed automatically.
 Put persistent data in `files/`, `catalogs/`, or a separate directory.

+## Known Issues:
+- WCS display issue: For some images (e.g., JWST data downloaded from MAST), the image does not align with the WCS coordinates, and the image appears rotated.
+- WCS readout errors: Some ALMA maps display incorrect x, y, and pixel values in the coordinate readout panel located in the top-left corner.
+- WCS lock inconsistency: When WCS locking is enabled, galaxies may not always zoom into the same region.
+In some cases, the view mirrors a different part of the galaxy.
+Refreshing the browser may resolve these issues in some cases.
+- Peak finder performance: For very large images, choosing a low RMS threshold causes the peak finder to take a very long time to identify sources.

 ## Acknowledgments